 Lagos, on the Algarve coast, is one of the best places for solo travel in Portugal.

 It is a quaint town with multiple hostels where you can meet other travellers.
 Many of the hostels organise group tours and activities so you can easily hang out with others if you prefer that.
-However, there are also hostels for more independent travellers that prefer doing their own thing.
+However, there are also hostels for more independent travellers who prefer doing their own thing.

 There are tons of things to do in Lagos and its surroundings.

 Its proximity to coastal hiking opportunities, pristine beaches, and unlimited water sports makes it an adventure traveller’s paradise.
 You can learn how to surf, go scuba diving, paddleboard along the giant cliffs, and discover magnificent sea caves both over and underwater.